-The candidate must demonstrate an understanding of the following in order to satisfy the skills assessment criteria:

-- K4.1 Analysis methods and techniques. - K4.2 Implications of legislation, regulations, standards and guidelines. - K4.3 Structure and content of specifications. - K4.4 Project management life-cycle and related costing considerations. - K4.5 Quality considerations. - K4.6 New and emerging technology, materials and techniques (relevant to the candidate's sector). - K4.7 Methods for presenting information to the design team. - K4.8 Production and manufacturing processes (relevant to the candidate's sector). - K4.9 Environmental considerations. - K4.10 Contractual considerations.

-- S4.1 Research, obtain and prioritise information to identify factors likely to affect design.

-- S4.2 Identify the factors that will affect design using appropriate methods.

-- S4.3 Identify the impact of the project life-cycle on the design.

-- S4.4 Evaluate and prioritise the factors that will affect design using appropriate methods.

-- S4.5 Record and report the outcomes in a basis of design document in a format suitable for the stakeholder which could include:
+Knowledge assessment criteria : The candidate must demonstrate an understanding of the following in order to satisfy the skills assessment criteria: Skills assessment criteria: The candidate must demonstrate the ability to: K4.1 Analysis methods and techniques.
+K4.2 Implications of legislation, regulations, standards and guidelines.
+K4.3 Structure and content of specifications.
+K4.4 Project management life-cycle and related costing considerations.
+K4.5 Quality considerations.
+K4.6 New and emerging technology, materials and techniques (relevant to the candidate's sector).
+K4.7 Methods for presenting information to the design team.
+K4.8 Production and manufacturing processes (relevant to the candidate's sector).
+K4.9 Environmental considerations.
+K4.10 Contractual considerations.
+S4.1 Research, obtain and prioritise information to identify factors likely to affect design.
+S4.2 Identify the factors that will affect design using appropriate methods.
+S4.3 Identify the impact of the project life-cycle on the design.
+S4.4 Evaluate and prioritise the factors that will affect design using appropriate methods.
+S4.5 Record and report the outcomes in a basis of design document in a format suitable for the stakeholder which could include: Spreadsheets.
+Drawings.
+Calculations.
+Sketches.
+Model walkthrough.

-- Spreadsheets.

-- Drawings.

-- Calculations.

-- Sketches.

-- Schedules.

-- Model walkthrough.